tabarra/txAdmin/docs/dev_notes.md

 - [ ] check if strict mode is indeed disabled in prod build
 > BETA RELEASE

+- [ ] do i need to add a input type hidden with the username in the add master and account modal so vaults can save it both?
 - [ ] put in server name in the login page, to help lost admins notice they are in the wrong txAdmin
 - [ ] talk to r* and make sure the new build process wipes the old cache
 - [ ] make sure some user input based fields are truncated (server name, player name)